 What about if you’re exercising, or you want to improve your mood?
 For most people, more upbeat tracks can help with this.
 Hip hop, for example, is a great choice for when you’re running whether indoors or outdoors.

 If you don’t like hip hop, you could possibly try rock, pop, or any other kind of song or genre that makes you feel motivated to get moving.
+Or something that defies genres.
+Our article discussing the lyrics and meaning of Swimming Pool by Marie Madeleine covers one such song.

 If you’re trying to improve your mood, listening to your favorite song can help with that.
 Listening to songs that reflect your mood can be cathartic and a great way to relieve stress.